jlucaso1/wha.ts/packages/debug/README.md

 ## Usage

 1.  **Initialization**:
     In your main application setup, initialize the `DebugController`.
-You'll need to pass instances of your core `wha.ts` components for the hooks to attach to.
+You'll need to pass instances of your core `wha.ts` components for the debug system to attach event listeners to their debug events.

     ```typescript
     import { createWAClient } from "@wha.ts/core";